Françoise Ega: Death and legacy

 Ega died on 8 March 1976 in Marseille.
-After her death, a plaque was installed to commemorate her works at the Busserine Cultural Centre and a committee was established to maintain her legacy of community service.
+After her death, a plaque was installed to commemorate her works at the Busserine Cultural Centre and a committee, Le Comité MamEga, was established to maintain her legacy of community service.
 The committee has also continued to publish posthumous works.
-In 1978, they released Lettres à une noire; in 1992 Le pin de Magneu was published; and in 2000, the Mam’Ega Committee published L’Alizé ne soufflait plus, which explores a young Martinican couple's experiences in France at the end of the war.
+In 1978, they released Lettres à une noire; in 1992 Le pin de Magneu was published; and in 2000, the Mam'Ega Committee published L'Alizé ne soufflait plus.
+In 2017, the work of Ega was discovered by Brazilian researcher Maria Clara Machado during her doctoral studies in France.
+As a result, Lettres à une noire was translated into Brazilian Portuguese and published in Brazil by Todavia publishing house.
+Subsequently, the book was reedited in French by Lux publishing house and are being translated to several other languages.